 MEDICINE-430C.
 PULMONARY MEDICINE.
 Course Goals: (1) Primary - To provide training in clinical aspects of pulmonary medicine.
 The primary diseases emphasized include asthma, chronic obstructive lung disease, pulmonary vascular diseases including pulmonary embolus, acute respiratory failure, hypersensitivity, interstitial and immunologic lung diseases and pulmonary manifestations of systemic illnesses, i.e., sarcoid, scleroderma, cystic fibrosis, etc. Secondary - To provide experience with pulmonary laboratory techniques including pulmonary function testing, cardio-pulmonary exercise testing, chest radiology, and bronchoscopy.
 (2) How Goals Are Achieved: Students assigned to the Pulmonary Consult Services at either the Durham VA or at Duke Hospital.
 They have primary responsibility for workup and presentation of selected patients on these services.
 All patients are presented and followed at daily rounds with fellows and faculty.
-Students also participate in a halfday outpatient clinic each week.
+Students also participate in a half-day outpatient clinic each week.
 Joint seminars and conferences involving both the Duke and Durham VA Consult Services are held each week to provide instruction in pulmonary function evaluation, pulmonary physiology, chest radiology, pulmonary pathology and clinical pulmonary medicine.
 (3) Methods of Evaluation: Student evaluations are done by fellows and faculty assigned to the Consult Services during the period of the course and are based on observed performance.
 Questions should be directed to Patti Streicher, 668-0380.
 Credit: 4.
 Enrollment: min 1, max 4.
 MacIntyre and pulmonary staff

-HEMATOLOGY-ONCOLOGY MEDICINE-434C.
-OUTPATIENT (DUKE OR DURHAM VA).
-(1) Course Goals: To give the student experience in the diagnosis, long-term treatment, and supportive care of patients with hematologic and oncologic disorders in the outpatient setting.
+MEDICINE-434C.
+OUTPATIENT HEMATOLOGY-ONCOLOGY (DUKE OR DURHAM VA).
+(1) Course Goals: To give the student experience in the diagnosis, longterm treatment, and supportive care of patients with hematologic and oncologic disorders in the outpatient setting.
 The use and interpretation of peripheral blood films and other specialized laboratory tests (e.g., bone marrow aspirate/biopsy, serum electrophoresis, coagulation studies, tumor markers, leukemia cell markers), as well as an approach to the evaluation and treatment of common hematologic problems (anemias, bleeding and clotting disorders, hematologic and solid tissue malignancies) are included.
 Issues such as quality of life and care of the geriatric oncology patient are addressed.
 (2) How Goals Are Achieved: The student is assigned a staff member as preceptor with whom to work in the Hematology/ Oncology clinic one to three half- days per week in clinic, depending on the student's schedule and the availability of physicians in clinic.
 Alternatively, the student may work with several preceptors in the Hematology/Oncology clinic for five full days per week during a four week block.
 If desired, preceptors who concentrates mainly on hematology or oncology may be arranged.
-This course is offered for 4, 8, or 16 weeks.
+This course is offered for 1, 2, 4, 8, or 16 weeks.
 (3) Methods of Evaluation: Students are evaluated by their preceptors on the basis of their ability to obtain a history, perform a physical examination, evaluate hematologic and other laboratory data, and propose assessments and plans of action.
+For more information, please call 684-2287.
 Credit: 1-4.
 Enrollment: max 4.
-Kane and hematology/oncology staff digestive diseases and to attract students into the field.
-(2) How Goals Are Achieved: Participation in the evaluation and management of patients hospitalized at Duke or the VA Hospital under the guidance of the resident, fellow, and faculty members assigned either to the VA or Duke Consultation Service.
-The students' experience will include performing and presenting an appropriate history, physical exam and assessment of patients referred to the Consult Service, and, where appropriate, data from the relevant literature.
-Students will also participate in the activities of the GI endoscopy unit.
-This unit offers specialized tests and/or procedures necessary for the state of the art care of patients with digestive diseases.
-Procedural activities include upper endoscopy, endoscopic retrograde cholangiopancreatography, colonoscopy, polypectomy, endoscopic ultrasound, laser photodynamic therapy, and endoscopic papillotomy of the ampulla of Vater.
-Data derived from these and other laboratory studies are discussed in the context of specific patient problems in weekly conference settings.
-Students have an opportunity to interact with members of the faculty of the Division at morning rounds and other conferences where patients from each of the services (Duke and VA) are discussed.
-(3) Methods of Evaluation: Student evaluation forms are completed by the resident, fellows, and faculty working with the student on individual patient care services.
-Final evaluation represents a composite of these forms that chiefly identifies clinical skills, fund of basic information, organizational ability, and degree of interest and participation.
+Kane and Hematology, Medical Oncology and Cell Therapy staff

+MEDICINE-435C.
+GASTROENTEROLOGY.
+(1) Course Goals: Primary - To provide an experience from which the student can develop a fundamental approach to the diagnosis and management of digestive diseases.
+(2).
+Goals Are Achieved: Participation in the care of inpatients under the guidance of the fellows and faculty on the GI Consult Services (Duke/VA), Liver Service (Duke), or Biliary Service (Duke).
+(3) Methods of Evaluation: Evaluations are completed by the fellows and faculty working with the student and include clinical skills, fund of basic information, and the ability to apply this knowledge to the care of patients.
+For more information, please contact Jill Rimmer at 684-2819 or via email at jill.rimmer@duke.edu.
 Credit: 4.
-Enrollment: max 4.
+Enrollment: max 3.
 Muir and staff